e-marchand/MyPMHDI/README.md

 🎉 You could now launch the form to edit your project dependencies using the shared method `ShowPackageManagerForm`. ( [code example](DemoInstall.4dm))

 > [!TIP]
-> You could execute this code in your base too, to create the file
+> You could execute this code in your base to create the file
 ```4d
 Folder(fk database folder).file("Project/Sources/dependencies.json")\
 .setText(JSON Stringify:C1217({dependencies: {PackageManagerJSONEditor: {}}}))